github-education-resources/graduation/README.md

-# NOTE
+# UPDATES
+## May 23th, 2020 - 8:00 AM PT

+Thank you all for your thoughtful feedback.
+We’ve heard you and we sincerely apologize for the confusion.
+Submissions will remain open until Monday, May 25th midnight.
+Unfortunately, we have reached capacity for our Tier 2 swag requests and cannot continue to offer that as of today.
+However, all submissions are eligible to receive Tier 1 swag and have projects reviewed for the ceremony.
+Submit your projects, join the yearbook, and participate in the event!

+The swag request form link has changed.
+Now, you can access to it through this [link](https://airtable.com/shrmuHxu38ZariKJi).

+**❤️ The GitHub Education Team**

+---
-New submissions to the year book are now **closed** (2:30 PM PDT).
+~~New submissions to the year book are now **closed** (2:30 PM PDT).
 Those who have already submitted a pull request, is on review or pending changes you can still get added to the yearbook by submitted those changes in the pull request you already have (without creating a new PR).
-Don’t worry, you can still attend the event! git remote < graduation > is happening on June 15th 9:00 PDT | 21:30 IST at twitch.tv/githubeducation  🥳 🎓
+Don’t worry, you can still attend the event! git remote < graduation > is happening on June 15th 9:00 PDT | 21:30 IST at twitch.tv/githubeducation  🥳 🎓~~

-You all have been incredible offering to help review, supporting each other in contributing to the graduation repository, and coming up with the most creative yearbook quotes 😂 We are blown away by the kindness of our community 🙌 and can’t wait to celebrate with all of you wonderful humans
+~~You all have been incredible offering to help review, supporting each other in contributing to the graduation repository, and coming up with the most creative yearbook quotes 😂 We are blown away by the kindness of our community 🙌 and can’t wait to celebrate with all of you wonderful humans~~

-**❤️ The GitHub Education Team**
+~~**❤️ The GitHub Education Team**~~

 ---